Improving Teacher Quality: Highly Qualified Teachers and Improving Teacher Quality (TQ) State Grant Program

 In a continuing effort to recruit qualified education personnel for all Oklahoma public school districts, the Oklahoma State Department of Education provides each school district with a free membership to Teachers-Teachers.com.
 Oklahoma recruiters can use Teachers-Teachers.com to post vacancies as well as search the database for qualified candidates.
 Teachers can register for a free membership on the site to view job postings, receive email notifications of job openings, view hiring school Web sites and electronically submit applications to prospective employers.

 The mission of the zoo's Education Department is to help people of all ages develop a better understanding of the natural world.
-Education programs are conducted on-site and away from the zoo.
+Activities are available for multiple age groups.